Travel Kuoni

 Hwange National Park & Victoria Falls

 After breakfast, drive for 4-hours back to Victoria Falls where you’ll return to Ilala Lodge.
-If you’re keen to explore some more, there’s plenty of adventurous fun to be had in and around the Falls.
-Optional activities range from ziplining and white-water rafting to a dare-devil free-fall gorge swing - how brave are you feeling?
+If you’re keen to explore some more, there’s plenty of adventurous fun to be had in and around the Falls including a ziplining tour through the forest canopy.
 This evening you may want to sample the lodge’s fine-dining restaurant, The Palm, where you can dine alfresco under the stars.
 Overnight at Ilala Lodge

 Day 7